Concurrent Enrollment Nursing Pipeline (CENP)

-Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) has partnered with Brookhaven Community College and Mountain View College in the Dallas, Texas area to create a concurrent enrollment Bachelor of Science in Nursing (B.S.N.) pipeline.
+Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) has partnered with El Paso Community College and Dallas College to to create a concurrent enrollment Bachelor of Science in Nursing (B.S.N.) pipeline.

-The agreement between these schools will allow you to plan to transition into the TTUHSC El Paso Gayle Greve Hunt School of Nursing (GGHSON)’s R.N. to B.S.N. program upon successful completion of the Associate Degree in Nursing (A.D.N.) program at Brookhaven College or Mountain View College.
+The agreement between these institutions will allow you to plan to transition into the TTUHSC El Paso Gayle Greve Hunt School of Nursing (GGHSON)’s R.N. to B.S.N. program upon successful completion of the Associate of Applied Science in Nursing (A.A.S.) program at El Paso Community College or Dallas College.

 The pipeline was developed in response to a 2010 report issued by the Institute of Medicine, which found that only 50 percent of nurses in the U.S. had bachelor’s degrees.
 The report prompted a nationwide movement to increase the number of nurses with B.S.N. degrees to 80 percent by the year 2020.

-Students enrolled in the concurrent enrollment pipeline are able to complete both degrees without leaving the Dallas area.
-In addition, students are able to conduct their clinical rotations at area hospitals while participating in classroom learning at Brookhaven College and Mountain View College and taking online courses through the GGHSON.
+Students enrolled in the concurrent enrollment pipeline are able to complete both degrees without leaving the Dallas or El Paso areas.
+In addition, students are able to conduct their clinical rotations at area hospitals while participating in classroom learning at El Paso Community College or Dallas College, and taking online courses through the GGHSON.
+Click here to access the Concurrent Enrollment Nursing Pipeline information flyer.

 Applicants admitted into the Concurrent Enrollment Program (CENP) at the TTUHSC El Paso Gayle Greve Hunt School of Nursing enter as non-degree-seeking students and are allowed to complete up to 6 credit hours of the R.N. to B.S.N. program.